psocik/psocik.github.io/_posts/2022-09-03-install-elk-8.4.1-with-fleet-server-using-docker-composer.md

 docker exec -it es /usr/share/elasticsearch/bin/elasticsearch-reset-password -u kibana_system -i
 ```

 Remember to change container name **es** to your name.
-Remember to put password in composer configuration in kibana container configuration, after that restart both containers.
+Remember to put password in compose configuration in kibana container configuration, after that restart both containers.

 Stack is running.
 I check with basic ***curl*** requests.